jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-015.md

-#### 16. The First Effect of Air-Aether Motion: Make Bodies Transparent
+#### 16. The first effect of air-aether motion: make bodies transparent

 <!-- terrestrial -->
 The air-aether in the earth-aether makes all liquid earth-aether bodies so fine that these globules are carried in all directions around them.
-This makes them transparent.
+- This makes them transparent.

 When they move continuously through the passages of these bodies from side to side, they easily form straight or nearly straight paths.

-These paths allow light to go through them.
+- These paths allow light to go through them.

 <!--  suitable for the action of light in them.